dscpinheiro/cloud-messages-api/README.md

 ```console
 dotnet test --logger 'console;verbosity=detailed'
 ```

-Once the container starts, you should see an output similar to this in the console.
+You should see an output similar to this in the console.

 ```console
 √ Messages.Tests.Controllers.MessagesControllerTests.Update_UnknownMessage_ReturnsNotFound [9ms]